-Electric and magnetic fields (EMFs) are areas of energy that surround electrical devices.
+Electric and magnetic fields (EMFs), also called radiation, are areas of energy that surround electrical devices.
 Everyday sources of EMFs include

 - Power lines